-Introduces the interrelationships between the physical environment and wild animal populations.
+Introduces the relationships between the physical environment and wild animal populations.
 Examines the history of wildlife conservation and natural resource use, man's relationship to his natural environment, dynamics of animal populations, principles and practices of fisheries and wildlife management, and the role of wildlife biologists.
+MTH 065 Elementary Algebra and college-level reading and writing strongly recommended.